 A woman in Born Free uniform with South African school children in school uniform

-In South Africa, our education programme, based out of our two big cat sanctuaries within Shamwari Private Game Reserve, gives children an opportunity to learn about Born Free through the stories of our rescued cats, and to see the amazing wildlife of the Eastern Cape.
-Through this programme, Born Free also reaches out to local schools and communities.
+In South Africa, our community engagement programme is based out of our two big cat sanctuaries within Shamwari Private Game Reserve and gives children and community members an opportunity to learn about Born Free and see the amazing wildlife of the Eastern Cape.
+Through this programme, we also reach out to local schools and communities.

-Our work with communities aims to build strong communities who are well-rounded, confident and fearless role models.
-Activities include both conservation education and human-centred approaches to help support communities struggling with unemployment and a lack of opportunity.
+Our work aims to build strong communities of confident and fearless role models and promote sustainable and nature friendly options for those struggling with unemployment and a lack of opportunity.
+Activities include both conservation education and human-centred approaches.

 My wish and hope is that through raising awareness we can change social behaviours and help communities take decisions that benefit both people and the environment, while at the same time preserving our heritage for future generations.